 Another key hurdle has been preventing water intrusion from the adjacent lake and creek all while working in busy downtown Austin.
 The team’s solution – constructing a massive six-level, 70-ft.-deep diaphragm wall – was a complex endeavor itself.
 The wall is socketed 10 feet below the mat foundation and encompasses the entire perimeter of the building serving as the below grade foundation wall.
 Its construction allowed crews to avoid water intrusion issues during the below grade work.

-After excavating 145,000 cubic yards of dirt from the site – enough to cover the entire Austin city limits with one-and-a-half inches of dirt – and following nearly nine months of detailed planning and coordination, DPR crews successfully completed the single largest mat pour in DPR’s history..
+After excavating 145,000 cubic yards of dirt from the site and following nearly nine months of detailed planning and coordination, DPR crews successfully completed the single largest mat pour in DPR’s history..
 A symphony of nearly 900 cement mixers continuously poured approximately 8,650 yards of concrete over the span of a single 36-hours period without a single safety or quality incident.

 While there are many challenges still to come on this multi-year project, key early milestones are early indicators that this project is headed for a Texas size success.